 What Works, What Doesn’t, & What It’s Really Like

 Like every other on-camera actor, I wondered what it would be like filming again while this pandemic continues to plague us all.
 Those of us who are active in the Georgia film industry are very thankful that our community is one of the first in the U.S. to emerge from so much suspended production, albeit with many safeguards in place.
-This month, I was able to experience first-hand what it’s like working on set during Covid.
+These past several months, I’ve been able to experience first-hand what it’s like working on set during Covid.

 I was booked for an industrial shoot for a major credit services corporation.
 Upon hearing the good news from my agent, I immediately wondered what testing or quarantine requirements would be required.
 I certainly hoped for a simple Covid test and, fortunately, that’s all I had to complete before showing up on set the following day.
 The production company made it very easy, too.
 An on-site testing facility was made available to cast and crew at no charge, with the production people on hand to see us through the process.
 I jumped in the car and drove 20 minutes to their location and was in and out within half an hour.

 I was expecting the “Roto-Rooter” nostril treatment – and honestly, not looking forward to having my nasal cavities intensely swiped.
 Instead, a couple of friendly nurses were on hand to prick a finger and draw blood.
 And no waiting!
 I had my results, certified on paper, within ten minutes.
 Easy peasy!
 After emailing the production coordinator a picture of my rapid test result, I was approved to show up on set the next morning.